Characterization of the convergence in total variation and extension of the Fourth Moment Theorem to invariant measures of diffusions: The case when the diffusion coefficient is a polynomial of second degree

 \end{proof}

-As a consequence, we notice that several probability distributions cannot be limits in distribution of sequences of multiple stochastic integrals. \begin{corollary} A sequence a random variables in a fixed Wiener chaos cannot converge to the uniform, Student or to the beta distribution $\beta (a,b)$ with $a=b$. \end{corollary}
+As a consequence, we notice that several probability distributions cannot be limits in distribution of sequences of multiple stochastic integrals. \begin{corollary} A sequence of random variables in a fixed Wiener chaos cannot converge to the uniform distribution. \end{corollary}